-In a general view of the Civil Establishment, both of the regular English servants, and all the many subordinate officers under them. there may not be too many for carrying on the Government, under its present system; but the system itself could be simplified, so as to require a less number of public servants altogether.
-In the military department, I am less capable of forming a correct opinion; but in the civil, I am confident of its practicability, if effected, not suddenly. but gradually, with judgment, and with a proper and just attention to the interest and feelings of those public servants who have, by their abilities and zeal, deserved well of Government.
+In a general view of the Civil Establishment, both of the regular English servants, and all the many subordinate officers under them, there may not be too many for carrying on the Government, under its present system; but the system itself could be simplified, so as to require a less number of public servants altogether.
+In the military department, I am less capable of forming a correct opinion; but in the civil, I am confident of its practicability, if effected, not suddenly, but gradually, with judgment, and with a proper and just attention to the interest and feelings of those public servants who have, by their abilities and zeal, deserved well of Government.
 In pursuit of this system, the most natural means is, to fill few vacancies, but to consolidate various employments, in such a way as circumstances may best recommend, when vacancies should occur.
-The abandoning all branches of revenue which are of little consequence, and which multiply the number wanted of subaltern officers, and the details of accounts; improving the principal and profitable ones, and confining them to a few, as the Land-tax, Sea-customs, Salt, Stamps, Fish-rents, and Licences for the sale of spirituous liquors; giving up a number of trifling taxes, levied under the latter head,-would much reduce the work in the revenue-departments\.
-The fixing a quit-rent in kind, to be collected by Government servants, at harvest-time, and relinquishing the renting system, which is productive of so much litigation, would not only reduce the work in the revenue department, but also in all the civil courts of justice, where the revenue cases are so numerous and distressing.
+The abandoning all branches of revenue which are of little consequence, and which multiply the number wanted of subaltern officers, and the details of accounts; improving the principal and profitable ones, and confining them to a few, as the Land-tax, Sea-customs, Salt, Stamps, Fish-rents, and Licences for the sale of spirituous liquors; giving up a number of trifling taxes, levied under the latter head,-would much reduce the work in the revenue-departments.
+The fixing a quit-rent in kind, to be collected by Government servants, at harvest-time, and relinquishing the renting system , which is productive of so much litigation, would not only reduce the work in the revenue department, but also in all the civil courts of justice, where the revenue cases are so numerous and distressing.
 Smaller establishments, and a less number of courts, would then suffice.

-\ The Collectorships are by far too numerous.
-In the year 1802, there were but three, Colombo, Point-de Galle, and Jaffna-patam, which included Trincomale and which, however, ought undoubtedly to be a separate Collectorship.
-But now, in the old territories, there are no less than eleven; namely, Colombo, Caltura, Point-de Galle, Matura, Hambangtotte, Batticalo, Trincomale, Jaffnapatam, Molletivo, Wanny, Manar, and Chilaw; which Collectorships, being placed under different Civil servants, naturally demand considerable establishments of secretaries, elerks, interpreters, &c., which increase and create public business and public expense.
+^{} The Collectorships are by far too numerous.
+In the year 1802, there were but three, Colombo, Point-de-Galle, and Jaffnapatam, which included Trincomalé, and which, however, ought undoubtedly to be a separate Collectorship.
+But now, in the old territories.

+There is also a very simple measure, well deserving the attention of Government, namely, to pay the Civil and judicial establishments, as well as the military staff, quarterly, or perhaps every four months, instead of monthly.
+This would considerably reduce the accounts and vouchers, which are now a great deal too numerous, in all the public offices in that colony.
+By territories, there are no less than eleven; namely, Colombo, Caltura, Point-de-Galle, Matura, Hambangtotte, Batticalo, Trinco-malé, Jaffnapatam, Molletivo, Wanny, Manar, and Chilaw; which Collectorships, being placed under different Civil servants, naturally demand considerable establishments of secretaries, clerks, interpreters, &c., which increase and create public business and public expense.

-&lt;sup>† In that part of the work where the merits of the renting system have been discussed at full length, it has been remarked, that, with a view to enable the owners and cultivators of land, in each village, to join and purchase their own tithes, the former extensive paddy-rents were ordered to be divided into several small ones.
-This measure, very humane and good in the intention, has however, had the effect of multiplying, along with the rents, litigations, mortages of property, and seizures without number.
+[†] In that part of the work where the merits of the renting system have been discussed at full length, it has been remarked, that, with a view to enable the owners and cultivators of land, in each village, to join and purchase their own tithes, the former extensive paddy-rents were ordered to be divided into several small ones.
+This measure, very humane and good in the intention, has, however, had the effect of multiplying, along with the rents, litigations, mortgages of property, and seizures without number.